 The application process for a Joint Borrower, Sole Proprietor mortgage

 One important thing to understand about Joint Borrower, Sole Proprietor mortgages is that they are not intended as a scheme in which someone else pays your mortgage indefinitely.
 In most cases, the JBSP is intended for family members who wish to help out for a set period of time, until you are able to take full financial responsibility for the house.
+The JBSP mortgage is not to be confused with a guarantor mortgage, when a buyer's parents guarantee (with their income, savings, and even their own property) to make the repayments in case the children default on the mortgage.

-Most lenders will need to be satisfied that you, the buyer, will eventually be able to make all of the repayments yourself, meaning that an important part of the assessment process is demonstrating that your income is likely to grow steadily over time.
+For a JBSP mortgage, most lenders will need to be satisfied that you, the buyer, will eventually be able to make all of the repayments yourself, meaning that an important part of the assessment process is demonstrating that your income is likely to grow steadily over time.
 In fact, about half of all applications for JBSP are turned down because the buyer has not been able to demonstrate this likelihood of income growth.